kitten-tenacious/BDFD-TextSplit-Variables/README.md

 $setVar[VARIABLE;$joinSplitText[.];$authorID]
 ```

-Always remember to use `$joinSplitText` inside $setVar with what you're splitting the avriable with.
+Always remember to use `$joinSplitText` inside $setVar with what you're splitting the variable with.